 Edgar Degas, full name Iler-Germain-Edgar de Ha (fr Edgar Degas, July 19, 1834, Paris — September 27, 1917) — French impressionist painter, one of the founders of the movement, who took part in 7 of the 8 Impressionist exhibitions.

 Features of the artist Edgar Degas: displaced compositions, figures cut off by the edge of the canvas, unexpected objects that cut and obscure the main characters, as if by chance caught, reportage moments.
 Edgar Degas, in all his favorite subjects, sought and wrote primarily the movement: washable women, jockeys before the start, ballerinas stretching, combing and straightening their hairstyles are busy with their lives and are not aware that they are being watched.

-Famous paintings by Edgar Degas: "Blue dancers", "Dance class", "Bathroom", "Ironers", "The Opera orchestra", "Riders before the start".
+Famous paintings by Edgar Degas: "Blue Dancers", "Dance class", "Bathroom", "Gladilschitsy", "Opera Orchestra", "Riders before the start".

-Dozens of times he overran the sculpture "Fourteen year old dancer": "If I had a hat full of diamonds, it wouldn’t bring me the joy that I felt when he broke it for fun to start all over again …" And that was the main thing.
+He crushed the sculpture "Fourteen-year-old dancer" dozens of times: "If I were given a full cap of diamonds, it would not give me the joy I experienced when I broke it for the pleasure of starting over again …" And it was the main thing.

 Author: Anna Sidelnikova